Dhairya-77/portfolio-website/README.md

 Some Functionalities:

-1)Home section – shows a dyanamin greetings and welcome message
+1)Home section – shows a dynamic greetings and welcome message

 2)About section – includes education, background, and resume download link